kamshushi/scandiweb-store/README.md

 - Added Dark Mode
 - User can't add a product to cart unless he selected a value for all of the product's available attributes.
 - User can't add a product that is out of stock to cart.
-- User can't put an item in the cart more than once
-- Made a carousel without extra libraries
+- Made a carousel without external libraries
 - Added an id for each product to be more convenient to identify.
-- Didn't add all attributes for the product in the minicart as it's inconvenient and takes unused space
+- Didn't add all attributes for the product in the minicart as it's inconvenient and takes extra space
+- Added a functional search bar

 ## Before Installation